Hryfon (special unit): Operations

-The tasks of the special unit
+Mandate

 The main tasks of the special unit were to maintain order in the court, to stop acts of disrespect for the court, to protect the court premises, to perform functions related to the state protection of judges and court employees, to ensure the safety of the participants in the court process, to ensure the protection of the premises and territories of forensic examination institutions, as well as the regime of detention of persons, who are in custody and sent for forensic psychiatric examination, participation in the witness protection program.

 The forces of the operational support group carried out operational and search activities with the aim of obtaining operational and other information about the existence of a threat to the life, health, housing and property of the specified persons; exchange of information with interested bodies and units of internal affairs on matters of ensuring the security of persons in respect of whom personal security measures are being implemented.